BearachB/MERN-Project/README.md

 14. The web. app. will now open in your default browser.

-FOR Connection to MongoDB Atlas Server:
+FOR Connection to MongoDB Atlas Server using MongoDB Compass to inspect database:
       username="bearach"; password="mernproject"
       Connecting in Compass: mongodb+srv://bearach:mernproject@cluster0.d4sre.mongodb.net/mern_project